icsob2022/icsob2022.github.io/callForResearch/index.md

 layout: importantdates
 ---

-<b style="font-size: 22px" id="CallForResearchPapers">Call for Paper Submissions</b>
+<b style="font-size: 22px" id="CallForResearchPapers">Call for Research Paper Submissions</b>

 We welcome both research and industry papers to the conference.
 The papers should be original and not submitted to or accepted by any other conference or journal.
-We are looking for (i) <b>full research papers</b> (maximum 15 pages), (ii) <b>short position papers</b> (maximum 6 pages), and (iii) <b>practice papers</b> (maximum 6 pages) describing novel approaches to software business for software products and services within a digital transformation context.
+We are looking for original work describing novel approaches to software business for software products and services within a digital transformation context.
+Submissions can be: (i) <b>full research papers</b> (maximum 15 pages), (ii) <b>short papers</b> (maximum 6 pages) including research-in-progress papers, roadmap papers, or position and opinion papers, and (iii) <b>practice papers</b> (maximum 6 pages) reporting industry experience.
 Papers should provide insights on and/or industry case studies on digital transformation and software business, software products, practices, and principles.

 The topics that ICSOB welcomes, but not limited to, are listed below: